tetratelabs/wazero/RATIONALE.md

 `Runtime.Store(name) Store`.

 ## wazeroir
 wazero's intermediate representation (IR) is called `wazeroir`.
-Compiling into an IR provides us a faster interpreter and a building block for a future JIT compilation engine.
-Both of these help answer demands for a more performant runtime vs interpreting Wasm directly (the `naivevm` interpreter).
+Lowering into an IR provides us a faster interpreter and a closer to assembly representation for used by our compiler.

 ### Intermediate Representation (IR) design
 `wazeroir`'s initial design borrowed heavily from the defunct `microwasm` format (a.k.a.
 LightbeamIR).
 Notably,